ed-kung/CSUN-Econ-433/labs/lab04/README.md

     **The Pipe Operator**

     First, let's talk about `%>%`.
 This is called the **pipe operator**.
 The pipe operator "pipes" the output of one command into the input of another command.
-For example, `f(x) %>% g(y)` is equivalent to writing `g(f(x), y)`.
-Essentially, the pipe operator evalues the expression on the left, then feeds that result into the first argument of the function on the right.
+For example, `x %>% g(y)` is equivalent to writing `g(x, y)`.
+Essentially, the pipe operator feeds the expression on the left into the first input on the right.

+	Pipe operators are useful for chaining together operations.
+For example, `f(x) %>% g(y)` is equivalent to `g(f(x), y)`.
+But the former is a bit easier to read and understand!

     So when we write `df %>% group_by(...) %>% summarize(...)`, we are asking R to first take `df`, then feed it into `group_by(...)`, then take the result of `group_by(df, ...)` and feed it into `summarize(...)`.